It is never too early to consider how you will deal with storing garden vegetables that you have at the end of the season.

 No matter how you intend to store your vegetables, harvesting them correctly is a key.

-- Harvest in dry, cool weather is best because cold weather means more sugars and starches in the vegetables
+- Harvest vegetables in dry, cool weather is best because cold weather means more sugars and starches in the vegetables

 - Brush off the dirt but cleaning is not necessary until they will be used.